syseleven/golem-workshop-module-3/103-deploy-app/README.md

 * Visit http://metrics-app.YOURNAME.metakube.org/ping
 * Visit http://metrics-app.YOURNAME.metakube.org/metrics

+---

-## Reconfigure Prometheus with a manual configuration
+### Reconfigure Prometheus with a manual configuration

 **This installation is required only once in the cluster.**

 * Now we need Prometheus to pick up metrics from our application

-* Take notice of the altered prom-values.yaml file where we enable prometheus ingress
+* Take notice of the altered prom-values.yaml file where we add a scrapeConfig

 * Update our prometheus deployment with the new settings: